 7.1.Emptying the Compost Column

-We recommend that you empty a portion of the compost column when it is full of vermicompost.
-Here’s how to empty the column.
+We recommend that you empty a portion of the compost column on a regular basis every 30 – 45 days or before it is totally full of vermicompost.
+This prevents a buildup of a “root mat” that becomes more difficult to remove.
+Here’s how to empty the column:

 - Make sure that the worms have fully consumed all of the kitchen scraps.

 - Make sure the drawer has no water in it.

 - Pull the screen out half way to allow vermicompost to exit the bottom of the compost column, and fall into the drawer.